-The subordinate said to him: Perhaps the isha will not consent to go after me to this land; then, surely, won’t I bring your son back to the land which you left?
+The servant said to him: Perhaps the isha will not consent to go after me to this land; then, surely, won’t I bring your son back to the land which you left?
 (Genesis/Bereishit 24:5)

 isha = wife; woman